BlockDevsUnited/l-earn/lessons/Lesson1: Ethereum Basics.md

 - Follow the instructions and install the Metamask browser extension.

-- Once you get your new seed phrase, (a 12 words phrase), write it down somewhere safe.
+- Once you get your new seed phrase, (a 12 word phrase), write it down somewhere safe.
 This is your wallet backup.

 ## 3. Testing